apache/horaedb-docs/README.md

-# README

 ## CeresDB Documentation
 Welcome to CeresDB documentation!
-This repository stores all the source files of [CeresDB docs website](https://docs.ceresdb.io/about.html)，the website is generated with mdbook.
+This repository stores all the source files of [CeresDB docs website](https://docs.ceresdb.io)，the website is generated with mdbook.

 **All files are written in standard markdown.**